 The Alzheimer’s Association is the trusted source of education, information and training about Alzheimer’s disease.
 We are leaders in creating programs for professionals working with people with Alzheimer’s disease and their families.
 Learn from those who are experts in the field.We want you to have the tools you need for dementia diagnosis, care and treatment —call us today to learn more about our programs.
 Offerings may change—call for the most up-to-date information.

 Our training and education programs are geared to professionals working in both community-based and residential care settings.
 Our programs and meetings have been attended by activity professionals, administrators, nurses, occupational therapists, physical therapists, social workers and staff trainers.
-Many of our programs offer CEUs.
+Some of our programs offer CECs.

 Other education resources